mattpribadi/Graduate-Projects/README.md

 ### Major: Masters of Information and Data Science (MIDS), Class of 2022

-Repository of the projects throughout my time in this data science program *Note, any code I include is the product of my own work or my part of the project*
+Repository of the projects throughout my time in this data science program

 Class List: